HybridRobotics/car-racing/README.md

 pip install -e .
 ```

+## Auto Testing

+In this project, `pytest` is used to test the code autonomously after pushing new code to the repository.
+Currently, three files in the `tests` folder are used for testing pid or mpc tracking controller, mpc-cbf controller and racing game planner, respectively.
+To test other features, add files to the `tests` folder and update the `tests.yml` file under the `.github/workflows` folder.

 ## Contributing
 Execute `pre-commit install` to install git hooks in your `.git/` directory, which allows auto-formatting if you are willing to contribute to this repository.